 Leverage Web Analytics to Increase Web Traffic

 Before you do any search marketing in earnest, it's a good idea to get some kind of Web analytics application in place so you can analyze your Web traffic.
-This will allow you to make informed, data-driven decisions for SEO and PPC campaigns.
+This will allow you to make informed, data-driven marketing decisions for SEO and PPC campaigns.
 After all, you need to see how your site is currently performing before you start randomly making changes.

 The problem with most analytics apps?
 They're not actionable.
 They might tell you which parts of your site are attracting traffic and which areas need work, but they don't allow you to act on that information to enact results.
 You're much less likely to correct a weakness if the necessary action isn't clear or is siloed off in anther application.